josejonnathan/Basic_Exercises/README.md

 **Catan_Dice**

 I love to play "Catan Cities and Knights" but I'm too lazy to roll the dice, I created this to solve it, ussing Classes

+**Deck_Shuffler**

+Want to shuffle and deal a Poker Deck?, I did this using a simple funcion and many Lists